EAISI/discover-projects/ames-housing/README.md

 c.
 Concatenate the numerical and the categorical data into a single data frame

 d.
 Reduce memory usage by converting string type data to category type and downcast numerical data to their smallest container size.
 Tip: see Pandas' [astype() method](https://pandas.pydata.org/docs/user_guide/categorical.html) and [to_numeric() method](https://pandas.pydata.org/docs/reference/api/pandas.to_numeric.html).
+TO BE UPDATED TO USING POLARS.

 ## Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other features
 ### Data Understanding (continued)